reconengine/docs.reconengine.ai/source/docs/laravel/configuration.md

 ##### **What about dates and times?**

-Carbon instances are automatically casted to their timestamp.
+Carbon instances are automatically cast to their timestamp.
 Therefore, you should use the `long` datatype when you want to record datetimes.
-Remember to add those columns to your Eloquent `$cast` property to automatically convert the property to oCarbon instances.

-##### **What about dates and times?**

-Carbon instances are automatically casted to their timestamp.
-Therefore, you should use the `long` datatype when you want to record datetimes.
-Remember to add those columns to your Eloquent `$cast` property to automatically convert the property to oCarbon instances.
+Remember to add those columns to your Eloquent `$cast` property to automatically convert the property to Carbon instances.

 ### Creating your database

 After your models and properties have been configured, we can now create the database.
-To do so, simple run:
+To do so, run:

 ```bash
 php artisan recon